oconnor663/jacko.io/posts/snooze.md

 > all over the place.<br>
 \- [Niko Matsakis][mini_redis]

-Using `select!` with owned futures is no problem,[^exception] as long as we're ok with cancellation, because `select!` drops all its "scrutinee" futures promptly.
+Using `select!` with owned futures is usually fine,[^exception] as long as we're ok with cancellation, because `select!` drops all its "scrutinee" futures promptly.
 Using `select!` with references is what we really need to avoid.
 Unfortunately, that's easier said than done.